 While these terms all generally refer to the same thing, there is a small distinction between Internet telephony and VoIP.
 This distinction also may be different depending on the source of the information.
 On a basic level, Internet telephony is thought of as the entire range of services available with digital phone systems, while VoIP simply refers to digital phone calls.
 In other words, VoIP is a subset of Internet telephony.
 When all is said and done, there’s no harm from using the various terms interchangeably.

 VoIP (Voice over Internet Protocol) is quickly becoming an economical way of communication in today’s world.
 VoIP or IP phones are becoming cheaper or even free and can be conducted wherever you have a strong and reliable broadband connection.
 The IP phones have many benefits, and the main benefit to the VoIP phone is the cost.

-VOIP or IP Phones also have many features, such as conferencing facilities, call wait, call forward, call transfer, called ID, call mute etc. VoIP technology also allows you to make calls just using your computer microphone and speakers (or headphones).
+VOIP or IP Phones also have many features, such as conference facilities, call waiting, call forward, call transfer, caller ID, call mute etc. VoIP technology also allows you to make calls just using your computer microphone and speakers (or headphones).

 Above all else, VoIP is basically a clever “reinvention of the wheel.”
 The interesting thing about VoIP is that there is not just one way to place a call. its applications and the potential of this emerging technology, will more than likely one day replace the traditional phone system entirely.